Linux cut command FAQ: Can you share some Linux cut command examples?

 and so on.

-You can also use the cut command in a Unix/Linux command pipeline.
+You can also use cut in a Unix/Linux command pipeline.
 For example, although you can get this information in other ways, you can use the cut command with the ls command to get a list of filenames in the current directory, like this:

 ls -al | cut -c44-